Can an Insult Make You Fall in Love?

-Nag (or Nagging) - Nagging is defined as, "to annoy by persistent faultfinding, complaints, or demands".
+Nag (or Nagging): Nagging is defined as, "to annoy by persistent faultfinding, complaints, or demands."
 This is also an insulting behavior performed in intimate relationships by both women and men, however, it is behavior more stereotypically attributed to women (e.g. the "nagging wife").
 Also similar to the above, nagging is intended to emotionally diminish the target, to get them to comply with some request of the speaker.
-Repeated nagging may have the effect of making the target feel worthless and beholden - or simply drive them away.
+Repeated nagging may have the effect of making the target feel worthless and beholden—or simply drive them away.

 Given the above, it seems that some fairly unpleasant interpersonal behaviors can be part of dating and relationships.
 Why do they persist?
-Can lowering someone's self-esteem really make them more compliant and susceptible to romantic advances?
+Can lowering someone's self-esteem really make them more susceptible to romantic advances?
 Should we be on guard?

 Does Lowered Self-Esteem Lead to Attraction and Compliance?

 Walster (1965) investigated the influence of momentary self-esteem on receptivity to the romantic advances of a stranger.
 The researcher arranged for a group of female participants to interact with a male research assistant who flirted with them.
 The female participants were then given positive or negative personality test feedback.
 After their self-esteem was increased or decreased in that way, they were asked to rate their liking for the male research assistant.